algemi/rock-paper-scissors/README.md

-This is the game 'rock-paper-scissors'
+This is the game 'rock-paper-scissors'.

 Have fun playing it!